Here's how to build the best no-GPU gaming PC on Black Friday

 This case specifically is a great choice because it has a tempered glass side panel as well as built-in RGB lighting that’s controlled by the computer once NZXT’s CAM software is installed.
 I have the H510i for my secondary PC and have loved using it.
 For Black Friday, you can pick one up for $90, which is down from its normal $100 going rate, making now a great time to pick it up.

 Some people try to talk up RAM to say that you need a ton of it for gaming, but that’s just not true.
 For over a year I’ve been gaming on just 16GB, and it’s more than enough for even 1440p 144Hz and 4K 60Hz experiences.
-That’s why this year we’re recommending you pick up Crucial Ballistix RGB, which has a white outer shell and colorful lights on top for added flair.
+That’s why this year we’re recommending you pick up CORSAIR VENGEANCE LPX, which has a white outer shell and colorful lights on top for added flair.
 The 16GB 3200MHz kit is on sale for $63 right now, making it a fantastic time to pick it up.
-Normally, outside of Black Friday, you’d pay upward of $90 or so for this kit, so be sure to act quick before the price goes back up.
+Normally you’d pay upward of $80 or so for this kit, so be sure to act quick before the price goes back up.

 The best Black Friday gaming PC should have a 1TB NVMe SSD for storage